Eligibility for Appointment as a JSO

 (c) a summary of his/her legal work experience (where applicable).

-Stage 2: Written Assignment & Judicial Service Selection Programme (“JSSP”)
+Stage 2 (for candidates who pass Stage 1): Written Assignment & Judicial Service Selection Programme (“JSSP”)

-Candidates identified at the interviews for the next stage of the selection process would be required to:
+Candidates who “clear” the interviews (i.e. stage 1 of the selection process) are required to:

 (a) complete a written assignment via email ahead of the JSSP; and

-(b) be physically present in Singapore to attend the JSSP to enable the Judicial Service to better assess their suitability for a judicial appointment.
-The JSSP would be on 6 May 2026.
+(b) be physically present in Singapore to attend the JSSP (a group dialogue session hosted by the relevant Interview Panel) to enable the Judicial Service to better assess their suitability for a judicial appointment.